catdad/canvas-confetti/README.md

   - `origin.x` _Number (default: 0.5)_: The `x` position on the page, with `0` being the left edge and `1` being the right edge.
   - `origin.y` _Number (default: 0.5)_: The `y` position on the page, with `0` being the top edge and `1` being the bottom edge.
 - `colors` _Array&lt;String&gt;_: An array of color strings, in the HEX format... you know, like `#bada55`.
+- `shapes` _Array&lt;String&gt;_: An array of shapes for the confetti.
+The possible values are `square` and `circle`.
+The default is to use both shapes in an even mix.
+You can even change the mix by providing a value such as `['circle', 'circle', 'square']` to use two third circles and one third squares.
 - `zIndex` _Integer (default: 100)_: The confetti should be on top, after all.
 But if you have a crazy high page, you can set it even higher.

 ### `confetti.create(canvas, [globalOptions])` → `function`